sourcecaster/packme.js/README.md

     "unsent"
 ]
 ```
 It will generate enum "MessageStatus".
-In order to declare a field of enum type use "@" as a type prefix:
+In order to declare a field of this enum type use "@" as a type prefix:
 ```json
 "status": "@message_status"
 ```

 ### Object
-Like enums objects can be declared in any JSON file.
-It will be accessible for all manifest files.
-Object is declared as an object:
+Declares a custom object (class) data type which can be referred to:
 ```json
 "user_profile": {
     "first_name": "string",